 What made you choose science fiction and urban fantasy as opposed to other genres?

 I’m a big lover of the Percy Jackson and the Olympians series and a lot of other fantasy books.
-I read through all of the books pretty quickly, and what I noticed was there aren’t many BIPOC [Black Indigenous People of Color] in there. … And it was strange because it’s New York City, one of the most diverse cities in the world.
+I read through all of the books pretty quickly, and what I noticed was there aren’t many BIPOC [Black, indigenous, and people of color] in there. … And it was strange because it’s New York City, one of the most diverse cities in the world.
 And I thought to myself, “I have three daughters.
 What would I want them to be reading?”
 I want my kids to be able to see themselves in the stories they read, so that’s what I started writing.

 You’re a teacher as well as a writer.
 What’s one bit of writing advice you’d give to one of your students or any aspiring writer?